Carmel Club of Arts and Crafts: Arts and Crafts Summer School of Art

-Arts and Crafts Hall and last years
+Arts and Crafts Theatre and last years

-In 1923–1924 the club built a new theater, the Carmel Arts and Crafts Hall, on an adjacent lot on Monte Verde Street, Carmel.
-In 1928, the Abalone League, a local amateur baseball club and active thespian group, bought the Arts and Crafts Hall from the Carmel Arts and Crafts Club and renamed it the Abalone Theatre.
+In 1923–1924 the club built a new theater, the Carmel Arts and Crafts Theatre, on an adjacent lot on Monte Verde Street, Carmel.
+In 1928, the Abalone League, a local amateur baseball club and active thespian group, bought the Arts and Crafts Theatre from the Club and renamed it the Abalone Theatre.
 The proceeds were used to pay off the Forest Theater's debts.

 In 1929, after returning from a European trip, Edward G. Kuster was approached by the Abalone League which, beset by financial trouble, offered to sell Kuster its theatre operations, including the Arts and Crafts Theatre – an offer that Kuster accepted.
 Kuster remodeled the facility and renamed it the Studio Theatre of the Golden Bough.
 Having shut down his Golden Bough Theatre on Monte Verde Street, he moved all of his concerts, plays, lectures and other events there.

 The Club continued to own the Forest Theater property, but this accumulated debt.
 The theater needed repairs, and in 1937 the Club deeded the property to the City of Carmel-by-the-Sea, which obtained WPA funds for major renovations.